5gmetadmin/vnfdescriptors/README.md

 ## Usefull comands:

-    osm nfpkg-repo-list (list NF packages from OSM repositories) osm nfpkg-repo-show --repo 5gmeta-osm helloworld_knf (shows a specific NF package in a repo) osm nfpkg-create --repo 5gmeta-osm helloworld_knf (onboards a package from a repo into OSM)
+    osm nfpkg-repo-list (list NF packages from OSM repositories) osm nfpkg-repo-show --repo 5gmeta-osm cits (shows a specific NF package in a repo) osm nfpkg-create --repo 5gmeta-osm cits (onboards a package from a repo into OSM)

-    osm nspkg-repo-list (list NS packages from OSM repositories) osm nspkg-repo-show --repo 5gmeta-osm helloworld_ns (shows a specific NS package in a repo) osm nspkg-create --repo 5gmeta-osm helloworld_ns (onboards a package from a repo into OSM)
+    osm nspkg-repo-list (list NS packages from OSM repositories) osm nspkg-repo-show --repo 5gmeta-osm cits (shows a specific NS package in a repo) osm nspkg-create --repo 5gmeta-osm cits (onboards a package from a repo into OSM)

 ## Adding descriptors to the repository